Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

 \subsection{Doubly-heteroscedastic noise}

-In this section, we examine the performance of Algorithm \ref{alg-hetero} for denoising matrices with doubly-heteroscedastic noise.
-We ran the following experiment.
-We generated a $p$-by-$n$ signal matrix $\X$, $p=1000$, $n=2000$, of rank $r=5$.
-The singular values of $\X$ are taken to be $t^* + 1/2 + k$, $k=0,1,2,3,4$, where $t^*$ is the smallest singular value of $\X$ that is detectable; $t^*$ is evaluated using the numerical method in \cite{leeb2020rapid}.
-Both the left and right singular vectors of $\X$ are chosen to be random orthonormal vectors in $\R^p$ and $\R^n$, respectively.
+We examine the performance of Algorithm \ref{alg-hetero}.
+We generate a $p$-by-$n$ signal matrix $\X$, $p=1000$, $n=2000$, of rank $r=5$, with singular values $t^* + 1/2 + k$, $k=0,1,2,3,4$, where $t^*$ is the smallest singular detectable value of $\X$, evaluated using the method in \cite{leeb2020rapid}.
+Both the left and right singular vectors of $\X$ are random orthonormal vectors in $\R^p$ and $\R^n$, respectively.